-Returns on fixed income are achieved by using other than Moody's ratings to evaluate credit risk.
-Our competitive advantage in buying preferred stocks is the limited liquidity of preferred stocks allows us to buy relatively small positions that a fund or institutional investor couldn't buy in enough volume to satisfy their needs without dramatically driving up the price at purchase, and down when selling.
+Higher returns on fixed income are achieved by using other than Moody's ratings to evaluate credit risk.
+A primary measure of risk is the price stability of the issuing company's common stock relative to the overall market.
+Our competitive advantage in buying preferred stocks is the limited liquidity of preferred stocks that allows us to buy positions smaller than a fund or institutional investor could buy to satisfy their needs without dramatically driving up the price at purchase, and down when selling.